ThePJB/reduxlandkings/README.md

-energy weapons with charge up time, alt fire, overheating lol beam weapons with raycast bouncy beam that can also kill you? sounds pretty OP
+energy weapons with charge up time, alt fire, overheating lol beam weapons with raycast bouncy beam that can also kill you? sounds pretty OP could have hazards like holes and stuff. can imagine populating them with a ca

+bouncer